 - Red LED light function (enhance regenerative skin benefits) Skin Tip: Click here to read my article about LED Therapy to understand how Micro-Needling and LED Therapy work better together.

 WHAT TO EXPECT AFTER USE?

-Skin redness, skin plumping and tingling.
+Skin redness, skin-plumping, and tingling.
 You should not experience bleeding using the correct size needle on your face i.e. 0.1mm - 0.5mm.
-The next day the redness should have dissipated, good rule of practice to apply a mineral based sunscreen next time you venture outside.
+The next day the redness should have dissipated, a good rule of practice to apply a mineral-based sunscreen next time you venture outside.

 Personally I think this is a great at home treatment which has flown under the radar, the skin care benefits it offers are worth the investment and your time.
 I have been using a Micro-needler for about six months once per week and it has gradually over that time made noticeable difference to the appearance of my skin.
 It is a painless five minute act of self care, it can be a little more sensitive on the neck area - yes people include your neck and hands! your worth it.
-I like to think of it as a delivery system for my active ingredients, a skin boost of all the goodness in my Face Serum [launching this year]
+I like to think of it as a delivery system for my active ingredients, a skin boost of all the goodness in Tanu - Cell Affinity Coactive Serum.

 I believe you get what you pay for and must do your own research!
 Only buy and use good quality Micro-needler — there are many on the market from different companies; using poor quality rollers may lead to breakage of needles in the skin.
 My personal choice is Stainless steel and to replace the roller every 6 months due to my usage rate.
 As stated I have tried only 540 needles with 0.25mm depth and cannot comment of the difference in 'skin feel' nor results between this and the 192 roller model .